 Normally, interest earned from peer-to-peer lending is taxable, but whether or not you need to pay any tax depends on your personal circumstances.

-You may not be required to declare your income if your total interest falls within the Personal Savings Allowance (£1,000 of interest each year for basic rate taxpayers and £500 for higher rate), and/or if your interest is earned within an Innovative Finance ISA.
+You may not be required to declare your income if your total interest falls within the Personal Savings Allowance (£1,000 of interest each year for basic rate taxpayers and £500 for higher rate.

 If you do need to pay any tax, please note that we do not make any tax deductions from your account, so you'll need to declare your income to HMRC separately.
 If you don't normally complete a Self Assessment Tax Return, you should let your local Tax Office know about your P2P interest so they can advise you.
 If you pay tax under Pay As You Earn (PAYE) your tax code will then normally be adjusted to collect the tax due on the interest you have earned.